What is a CRMP?

 CRMP = Certified Reverse Mortgage Professional

 Individuals who earn the Certified Reverse Mortgage Professional designation (or CRMP) have demonstrated their knowledge and competency in the area of reverse mortgage lending and are dedicated to upholding high standards of ethical and professional responsibility in the industry.
-Today (2014), there are only 90 CRMPs nationally.
+Today (2018), there are about 157 CRMPs nationally.
 To view the most current list of CRMP’s, click here.

 “We were intent on creating a Certification that is rigid enough to demand the respect of professionals and government officials and the confidence of America’s seniors,” says Peter Bell, President & CEO of the National Reverse Mortgage Lenders Association (NRMLA).
 “On behalf of the entire membership, we congratulate these designees, all of whom have demonstrated a deep understanding of the product and an eagerness to continually pursue additional education.”